daffainfo/ctf-writeup/CTF ARA 2023/README.md

 # CTF ARA 2023
 CTF writeup for The CTF ARA 2023.
-I took part in this CTF competition solo, and got ~20th? place out of 93 teams
+I took part in this CTF competition solo and secured the ~20th? place out of 93 teams

 | Category | Challenge |
 | --- | --- |